Louisville vs. Texas College Basketball Predictions & Picks - November 19

 Louisville vs. Texas Predictions & Picks: Spread, Total - November 19

-Sunday's contest between the Texas Longhorns (3-0) and Louisville Cardinals (2-1) squaring off at Madison Square Garden has a projected final score of 83-63 (according to our computer prediction) in favor of Texas, so it should be a one-sided matchup.
-The game will start at 3:30 PM ET on November 19.
+Sunday's game features the Texas Longhorns (3-0) and the Louisville Cardinals (2-1) matching up at Madison Square Garden in what should be a lopsided matchup, with a projected 83-63 win for heavily favored Texas according to our computer prediction.
+Game time is at 3:30 PM ET on November 19.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!